paulskrzypczyk/qm-lecturenotes-new/index.md

 ## Changelog

+- 05/02/2025: Fixed typo below [](#e-creation-annihilation), where it said "annihilation" instead of "creation" (thanks Jack Eadie)
 - 14/01/2025: Fixed typo below [](#e-X-on-psi): $\psi'(x) = x\psi(x)$ (thanks anon!)
 - 14/01/2025: Fixed [](#e-discrete-position) upper limit on sum from 2 to 4 (thanks anon!)
-- 17/10/2025: Fixed typo on question form from 'subit' to 'submit'
+- 17/12/2024: Fixed typo on question form from 'subit' to 'submit'